carsonkrueger/go-htmx-starter/README.md

 4. Install PostgreSQL, Make, and NPM on your machine.
 Start your PostgreSQL service.
 5. `go mod download`
 6. `npm install`
-7. `go install github.com/a-h/templ/cmd/templ@latest`
-8. `go install github.com/air-verse/air@latest`
-9. `go install -tags 'postgres' github.com/golang-migrate/migrate/v4/cmd/migrate@latest`
-10. `go install github.com/go-jet/jet/v2/cmd/jet@latest`
+7. Install system dependencies with `make install-system-deps`
-11. Start the PostgreSQL container using the command: `make docker-postgres`
+8. Start the PostgreSQL container using the command: `make docker-postgres`
-12. Run migrations on the postgres container: `make migrate`
+9. Run migrations on the postgres container: `make migrate`
-13. `make jet-all` to generate all database objects and query building functionality.
+10. `make jet-all` to generate all database objects and query building functionality.
-14. `make live` to start the server - this will create privileges associated with each controller.
+11. `make live` to start the server - this will create privileges associated with each controller and insert them into the database.
-15. In a separate terminal, run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin level.
+12. In a separate terminal, run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin level.
-16. Begin live development!
+13. Begin live development!

 # Don't want to use a database?